kehman18/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permissons to file owner, group owner and other users
+all permissons to the user